 “Reimagining the fusion of past and present enables a reflection and reinvention of ‘worlds.’
 The unfathomable becoming a more realisable illusion.
 These poetic visions reveal a myriad of information - a transmission – a message of time and existence.”

 Elizabeth practices at Spike Print Studios in Bristol and she is currently studying a PhD in Fine Art at the University of Aberystwyth, Wales.
+She acquired a BA Hons Degree in FINE ART at Winchester school of Art under mentorship of Artist and Professor Dr David Ferry.

 She is an Elected Associate Fellow of the Royal Society of Engravers - Painter Printmakers, Bankside Gallery, London.